MdAbuNafee/asynchronous-service-communication/readme.md

 ## Check the database

-For checking details about database please inspect the file named `asynchronous_service_communication/models.py`

 Please go to the root folder of the project.

 Then let's run following command in terminal.